Yoav666s/dnd-wiki/collections/_races/nornfeld/lay-tiefling.md

 As a lay tiefling, you have the following traits.

 ## Devil's Wit
-You gain proficiency in Deception, Insight, or Intimidation.
+You have proficiency in the Deception, Insight, or Intimidation skill.